DSchau/css-in-js-training/content/proposal.md

   - Flexbox
 - Basic familiarity with React
   - CSS in JS does not necessarily _require_ React, but to really teach the most interesting libraries and concepts, most of that is happening in the React ecosystem
+  - Through this training, we will primarily be using the library styled-components, which is a product of, and primarily used in, the React ecosystem
 - Basic understanding of ES2015+, specifically:
   - Template literals
   - Arrow functions